 We signed our daughter up for the Sing the World Green class this year, but due to the pandemic it was done virtually.
 It was a fantastic experience for our daughter still.
 The combination of music, art, science, and so much more made for an amazing week.
 Our daughter was super disappointed when we found out the whole week wouldn’t be in person, but the virtual experience was so well organized and planned that it was still a highlight of the summer.
 She loved learning about pollinators and their role in our world and is already excited about taking the class again next year.
 We cannot recommend this experience highly enough!

-My 9-year-old daughter participated in her first "Sing the World Green Camp" this summer and even though it was virtual do to COVID-19, it was AMAZING!
+My 9-year-old daughter participated in the "Sing the World Green Camp" this summer and even though it was virtual do to COVID, it was AMAZING!
 The preparation that Mrs. Self and Mrs.Gardner put into this camp went above and beyond my expectations.
 The engagement online was fun and active, the 1-day in-person meeting was safe, fun, and included lots of learning and exploring.
 If this is what this camp offers in a virtual way, we can't WAIT until next year when it's an in-person camp!
-We will definitely be back next year!
+We will definitely be back!

 I really recommend this camp!
 I used to be very scared of bees and other pollinators and this camp changed my perspective and made me want to save bees and other pollinators more then I did before!
 I am so happy that I did this camp!
 The camp counselors, Mrs. Self and Mrs. Gardner made the camp even better!
 It is a very calming camp!
 The outdoor day was really AWESOME hopefully COVID-19 will be gone, so the camp can be in-person and not online next year.
 I am sooooo doing this awesome camp again!